LBDserver/API/README.md

-# API
+# LBDserver API
-Separate repository for shared API objects - to align front- and backend OOP.
+Separate repository to use the same object types in the LBDserver front- and backend implementations.

+## interfaces/classes and properties
+* Project
+* User
+* Graph (opt. extensions: namedGraph, aclGraph, metaGraph)
+* Document